 The Everest region is not only home to the highest mountain peaks in the world but also an incredible place with bundles of other surprises for trekkers and climbers.
 The beauty of the Everest region is intensified by a unique amalgamation of the dramatic landscapes, mighty glaciers, icefalls, frozen lakes, and lofty mountains with the boundless culture, lifestyle, and traditions of the Sherpa people.

 The vibrant environment created by the colors of beautiful flowers of Sagarmatha National Park blended with the colorful prayer flags of ancient monasteries reflects the charm and fragrance of the Himalayan nation.
 Besides the usual trekking route to Everest Base Camp, there are many other trekking routes and sites to explore in this region.
 Here are the top five related treks in the Everest region.

 1)Everest Panorama Trek

-This scenic trek affords you the stunning view of Mt.
+This scenic trek affords you a stunning view of Mt.
 Everest, Mt.
 Lhotse, Mt.
 Cho Oyu, Mt.
 Nuptse, Mt.
 Thamserku, and many other mountain peaks from different villages of the Khumbu region.
-You will cross high suspension bridges, visit ancient monasteries, and walk past the attractive villages like Khumjung, Khunde, Tengboche, etc. Thus, the trek combines natural beauty with the cultural integrity of the area.
+You will cross high-suspension bridges, visit ancient monasteries, and walk past attractive villages like Khumjung, Khunde, Tengboche, etc. Thus, the trek combines natural beauty with the cultural integrity of the area.

 The ethnic villages of the Khumbu region provide you with an excellent opportunity to peek into the lifestyle and culture of the Sherpa people.
 The Tengboche monastery at the village of Tengboche (3860 m) is the ultimate destination of this trek.